yvg/yvg.github.io/blog/src/md/drafts/ai_productivity_multiplier_dysfunction_amplifier.md

 ## My Productivity Gains

 I'm building [fluado](https://fluado.com).
 We're three people.
 Here's what changed with AI.
+I do most of this inside an IDE with agentic chat.
+Same model, same window, whether I'm researching or coding.

 Boilerplate got faster.
 Resolvers, repositories, service layers, type definitions.
 Sometimes AI drafts and I refine.
 But the best results come from the opposite: I draft one, AI learns the pattern and repeats it.
 Hours became minutes.